iv-org/invidious/README.md

 ## Extensions

 [Extensions](https://docs.invidious.io/Extensions.md) can be found in the wiki, as well as documentation for integrating it into other projects.

-## Made with Invidious

-- [FreeTube](https://github.com/FreeTubeApp/FreeTube): A libre software YouTube app for privacy.
-- [CloudTube](https://sr.ht/~cadence/tube/): A JavaScript-rich alternate YouTube player.
-- [PeerTubeify](https://gitlab.com/Cha_deL/peertubeify): On YouTube, displays a link to the same video on PeerTube, if it exists.
-- [MusicPiped](https://github.com/deep-gaurav/MusicPiped): A material design music player that streams music from YouTube.
-- [HoloPlay](https://github.com/stephane-r/HoloPlay): Funny Android application connecting on Invidious API's with search, playlists and favoris.

 ## Contribute